SOFTWARE

 • Set the duty cycle in a range from 0 to 100%

-• For reading the status, frequency, and duty cycle, use the nodes "Get PWM State," "Get GPIO Freq," and "Get GPIO Duty," respectively.
+• To read the status, frequency, and duty cycle, use the nodes "Get PWM State," "Get GPIO Freq," and "Get GPIO Duty," respectively.
 The data will be shown in the debug section.

 Next steps